What is Shiatsu?

 It is a method of healing touch, meditation and self-development, for giver and receiver.
 It was originally developed to keep the ‘givers body’ healthy, more relaxed and therefore it could be more comfortable for the receiver.

 Ohashiatsu is like an energetic dance between Shiatsu practitioner and recipient.
 It combines hands-on touch techniques, limb rotations and stretches.

 Tsubo Shiatsu was developed by Katsusuke Serizawa, who focused his studies more on acupoints (in Japanese called Tsubos) and their scientific physical relevance.
 Today Tsubo Shiatsu is better known as Acupressure.

 Barefoot (macrobiotic) Shiatsu

-Is a style of shiatsu that incorporates barefoot techniques to apply pressure or to stretch the body with the help of the feet.
-It combines those techniques with the macrobiotic (means ‘long-life’) diet which is a plant based diet, with a little fish or meat sometimes, and seasoning, locally grown and organic vegetables.
-The macrobiotic diet is a low-fat, high fiber diet and emphasizes in eating whole grains and vegetables and is rich in phyto-estrogens from soy products.
+Barefoot Shiatsu is a style of shiatsu that incorporates barefoot techniques to apply pressure or to stretch the body with the help of the feet.
+It combines those techniques with the macrobiotic (means ‘long-life’) diet.
+It is a mostly plant based diet with seasonal, locally grown and organic vegetables.
+The macrobiotic diet is a low-fat, high fiber diet which emphasizes eating whole grains and vegetables and is rich in phyto-estrogens from soy products.
 Diet practices are eating slowly and chewing thoroughly.
-Foods are paired on their sour, sharp, salty, sweet or bitter characteristics.
+Foods are prepared on their sour, sharp, salty, sweet or bitter characteristics.